aerobatic/website/content/docs/overview.md

 1.  [password-protect plugin](/docs/plugins/password-protect) - Simple password that you distribute to people that need access.
 2.  [auth0 plugin](/docs/plugins/auth0) - Full featured identity management that allows signups and individual user accounts powered by [Auth0](https://auth0.com).

+### How authentication works

+Both the password-protect and auth0 plugins utilize a shared cookie based security mechanism to ensure that only authenticated users can access webpage urls from the protected section of the site.

+* Upon successful login credentials being submitted, a [json web token](https://jwt.io/) (JWT) is generated with a crypto token that is only known to the Aerobatic backend.
+* This JWT is set as the value of the `aerobatic-auth` cookie.
+This cookie is set with the `HttpOnly` and `Secure` flags, so it is inaccessible to client-side JavaScript and is only transmitted by the browser for `https` connections.
+* The expiration date of the cookie can be controlled via the `cookieExpiresMinutes` plugin option.
+If no value is specified the default behavior is a session cookie that expires when the browser tab is closed.
+Setting to an explicit value is useful if you want logged in sessions to persist across browser sessions.
+* When an inbound request is made to a URL protected by one of the auth plugins, the server code grabs the value of the `aerobatic-auth` cookie.
+If the cookie is missing, the user is redirected to the login page.
+If the cookie is present, it is decrypted with the secure token and the contents are verified to ensure it has not been tampered with.
+If everything checks out, the requested webpage is returned.
+* Auth protected webpages are returned with the header `Cache-Control: no-cache`.
+This ensures that the CDN and browser do **not** cache the response.
+Note that because of Aerobatic's geo-distributed origin servers, you still get edge delivery benefits even without serving from the outer-most CDN nodes.
+* The same cookie validation process happens for both human generated requests and bots.
+So there's no way for crawlers to obtain access to your protected pages.

 ### Custom 404 page {#custom-404}

 Custom `404` error pages are specified with the [custom-errors](/docs/plugins/custom-errors/) plugin.